SHAKSHIY/pdf-to-xml-converter/README.md

 Responsive and mobile-friendly UI

+## Approach to PDF-to-XML Conversion

+1. PDF Extraction:

+- Uses pdf-parse to extract text from uploaded PDFs.

+- Splits PDF into pages and paragraphs for structured processing.

+2. XML Conversion:

+- Converts extracted text into XML format using xmlbuilder.

+- Maintains headers, lists, tables, and paragraph structures.

+3. Real-Time Progress Updates:

+- Implements WebSocket for live status tracking.

+- Users see a progress bar and conversion updates in real time.

+4. Interactive Multi-Page Viewer:

+- Enables viewing both original PDF and converted XML side by side.

+- Supports multi-page documents with navigation between pages.

+## Assumptions & Limitations

+✔️ Assumptions:

+- Users upload well-structured PDFs (with proper text formatting).

+- PDF-to-XML conversion is not 100% perfect but maintains most structures.

+⚠️ Limitations:

+- Complex PDFs with heavy graphics may lose formatting.

+- Handwritten or scanned PDFs are not supported (OCR can be added later).

+- Large PDFs (100+ pages) might take longer to process.

 ## Future Enhancements
-- ✅ Drag-and-drop PDF upload
+- Drag-and-drop PDF upload
-- ✅ AI-based PDF parsing for better structure retention
+- AI-based PDF parsing for better structure retention
+- Support for more document formats (e.g., DOCX, TXT)
-- ✅ Dark mode for UI
+- Dark mode for improved UI accessibility
+- Export XML to other formats (CSV, JSON, etc.)

 ## Conclusion
-This PDF-to-XML Converter is a robust and user-friendly tool designed to preserve document structure while providing an efficient file conversion system.
+This PDF-to-XML Converter is a robust, user-friendly, and efficient tool that allows users to convert PDFs while maintaining the document structure.
+With real-time updates, structured XML output, and an interactive UI, this project ensures a seamless user experience.